anishrana2001/Kubernetes/20 Kube-dns/lab.md

 ```

-## 3. How PODs and Services are resoling in Kubernetes cluster?
+## 3. How PODs and Services are resolving in Kubernetes cluster?
 ```
 kubectl create namespace core
 ```